Hernia Mesh

 Non-Absorbable or Synthetic

-With a synthetic mesh, a surgeon could use a woven or nonwoven sheet.
-These materials remain in the body indefinitely and include polyester, polypropylene or expanded polytetrafluoroethylene.
+A surgeon could use a woven or knitted sheet of synthetic mesh.
+These materials remain in the body indefinitely and include polyester, polypropylene or expanded polytetrafluoroethylene (a material made from thin, porous sheets of minerals).
 These types of mesh are chemically inactive and should minimize reaction complications.

 While polypropylene is one of the more common mesh materials, it can wear away or break down over time.
 If this occurs, the mesh could protrude or cause injury to surrounding tissue.